VOLUNTEER WITH US

 It’s all hands on deck, folks.
 We need your help to make this the best convention in history!

-Check out the FAQ below for more information about volunteering for the Milwaukee 2020 Host Committee and the Democratic National Convention.
+Check out the FAQ below for more information about volunteering for the Milwaukee 2020 Host Committee and the Democratic National Convention, which will be held the week of August 17.

 Have a specific question?
 Email firstname.lastname@example.org.